wanmingz/investment_assistant/README.md

 AI-powered personal investment assistant application to help you manage investment trends, trade ideas, and trade records.

+# 🎯 Mission

+To democratize investing through technology — empowering people to build wealth through **understanding**, not **privilege**.

+---

-## Mission
+## 🧭 Core Principles

-**To democratize investment understanding through technology, enabling more people to participate in wealth distribution based on cognition rather than privilege.**

-### Core Elements

-1. **Democratize Investment Understanding**
+### 1. Democratize Investment Understanding
-   - Provide tools that help users understand markets, trends, and trading opportunities
-   - Offer structured information management (trend reports, trade ideas, records)
+Simplify complex market insights into accessible, actionable knowledge for everyone.

-2. **Eliminate Information Asymmetry**
+### 2. Eliminate Information Asymmetry
-   - Unified information management interface
-   - Real-time stock data queries
-   - Transparent trade records and analysis
+Provide a transparent platform for managing market data, trade ideas, and performance insights in one unified space.

-3. **Reduce Emotional Bias**
+### 3. Reduce Emotional Bias
-   - Systematic recording and management to reduce impulsive decisions
-   - Structured trade idea management (setting stop-loss, target prices, etc.)
+Transform impulsive actions into structured, data-driven decisions through systematic tracking and reflection.

-4. **From Observers to Active Participants**
+### 4. Enable Active Participation
-   - Not just watching prices, but understanding, recording, analyzing, and executing
-   - Transform from passive observation to active investment decision management
+Help users move from passive observers to confident investors who analyze, plan, and act with clarity.

+---

-### One-Line Summary
+## 💡 One-Line Summary

-**"Transform investing from a game based on connections and privilege into a fair arena based on cognition and understanding."**
+> Turning investing into a fair arena driven by **cognition**, not **privilege**.

-This product embodies the belief that "investing is a fair system" by providing tools that lower the learning barrier, enabling more people to participate in investing through improved cognition rather than relying on background or connections.
+---

+## 🧠 Belief

+Investing is one of the fairest systems in the wor

 ## Features

 ### 1. 🤖 GPT Trends & Ideas